FDelporte/FXGLSystemMonitoring/blog.md

 ### Incoming data

 By using JSONB the incoming data is converted to Java objects.
-Let's look for example at the VirtualMemory-class which maps the Python data to a Java object.
-Each JsonbProperty has a name-value which is not required if the variable has the same name, but for clarity I prefer to still define it to avoid errors later when the Java-variable would be renamed.
+For example, let's look at the `VirtualMemory` class which maps the Python data to a Java object.
+Each JsonbProperty has a name-value which is not required if the variable has the same name, but for clarity I prefer to still define it to avoid errors later when the Java variable is renamed.

 ```
 public class VirtualMemory {